ritikkumar55/LeetMetric/README.md

 ## Usage
 1. Enter a valid LeetCode username in the input field.
-2. Click the "Fetch Stats" button.
+2. Click the "Search" button.
 3. The app will fetch the user's problem-solving statistics from LeetCode.
 4. A circular chart will display the distribution of solved problems.